BaconPeeks/functional-pipeline/README.md

 # Functional Math CLI

-A small command-line math toolkit written in Python to reinforce algebra and trigonometry concepts using functional programming principles.
+A small command-line math toolkit written in Python to reinforce trigonometry concepts using functional programming principles.

 This project is intentionally designed as a **learning tool**, not production software.